VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 	S,ge,0,1[C]0ba,STDP,4,0.2
 	...

-This example will optimize the probability of the connection in a way that there are 0.2*10000 connections and there are 4 synapses for each connection between the neurongroups.
+This example will optimize the probability of the connection in a way that there are 0.2*10000/4 connections and there are 4 synapses for each connection between the NeuronGroup()s.